+At FLO, we believe that a strong commitment to ethical supply chains starts with strong leadership in manufacturing, procurement, and logistics.
+It's one of the reasons FLO appointed a Chief Manufacturing Operations Officer in February 2023 to oversee its procurement process and all aspects of supplier assessment.
+The Chief Manufacturing Operations Officer is ultimately accountable to FLO's executive committee and board of directors for governance within this area and regularly liaises with both corporate bodies to ensure that FLO's manufacturing operations align with FLO's organizational goals, commitment to corporate responsibility, and legal compliance obligations.
 A dedicated team of procurement professionals, led by FLO's Supply Chain Director, supports the Chief Manufacturing Operations Officer in the day-to-day management and operations of FLO's supply chain.
-The Supply Chain team also receives advice from FLO's Legal team and Environmental, Social, and Governance ("ESG") team in identifying areas of FLO's supply chain that could present a risk of forced labour or child labour, and more generally to ensure that FLO's supply chain operations comply with applicable laws and regulations as well as FLO's ESG commitments.
+The Supply Chain team also receives advice from FLO's Legal team in identifying areas of FLO's supply chain that could present a risk of forced labour or child labour, and more generally to ensure that FLO's supply chain operations comply with applicable laws and regulations as well as FLO's ESG commitments.
 We believe our integrated and cross-functional approach to overseeing supply chain risk helps us focus on our commitments and avoid blind spots.